Summer Resident Assistant Job Description

 Summer RAs receive kitchen privileges (for a $100 non-refundable fee) for the duration of employment.

 - Must be an undergraduate or graduate student registered full-time and have lived on campus for least a year.

-- Must be a full-time student for the following fall semester.
+- Must be term-active student for the following fall semester.

 - Must possess experience in planning, participating as a team member, and have knowledge of campus resources.

 - Must be in good standing with the University.